Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 Select one of the rows, and you will see a better view of the contents, which will be similar to:
 ![](assets/image5-4.png)

 ### e) Run Test Queries.
-Now that it is a varient datatype, the contents of the JSON is now understood.
+Now that it is a VARIANT datatype, the contents of the JSON is now understood.
 ```
 select RECORD_CONTENT:card:number as card_id from CC_TRANS_STAGING limit 10;
 ```